The following are general pollination guidelines. They are based on our experience at our orchards in North Central Washington.

 Bartlett pears are partially self-fruitful, but for the best commercial production we suggest cross pollination with another variety.
 Seckel does not cross with Bartlett strains.
 All other varieties listed require a pollinator and will pollinate each other.

 Most sweet cherry trees listed in the catalog require cross pollination except: Stella, Lapins, Sweetheart™, Santina™, WhiteGold®, BlackGold™, Sumleta Sonata™, Selah™, and Skeena™, which are self-fertile.
 Despite being self-fruitful, the fruit production of Skeena may be improved by cross-pollination with another cherry variety.
-Bing, Lambert, Ryan Ann and Emperor Francis will not cross-pollinate each other.
+Bing, Lambert, Royal Ann and Emperor Francis will not cross-pollinate each other.
 Van will not cross pollinate with Regina.
 Tieton™ will not cross pollinate with Chelan™.
 Note that bloom timing of sweet cherries does not always follow ripening order.
 Tart cherries: The two tart cherry varieties listed in this catalog, Montmorency and Balaton, are self-fruitful.

-Most varieties listed here are self-fertile except Perfection, Goldrich, Tomcot™, Goldbar™ and Goldstrike™.
-Goldrich and Perfection will not cross pollinate.
+Most varieties listed here are self-fertile except Perfection, Goldrich, Tomcot™, Goldbar™, and Goldstrike™.
+Goldrich and Perfection will not cross-pollinate.
 Rival is a satisfactory pollinator.
-All other varieties will cross pollinate.
+All other varieties will cross-pollinate.

 Plum & Prune Trees

 Most peach varieties are self-fruitful.
 Only J.H.
-Hale and Delp Hale require cross pollination.
+Hale and Delp Hale require cross-pollination.